 Now that was a huge epiphany and it took this crisis to really shine a spotlight on that.
 Josh and I were shocked, you know, that’s the word Josh would use.
 It’s not the word I would’ve used.
 And so what that taught us was like, OK, you know, if business is an eight and a half and coaching is a seven, it’s time to improve the coaching.
 The best way that we can improve your other business metrics like adherence and retention is actually to improve your coaches.
 So the first thing we have to do is become excellent all over again on a new stat platform, on a new standard, meeting a new criteria.
 You have to get excellent at delivering group coaching better than ever before.
 You have to get excellent at personal training better than ever before.
 You have to get better at nutrition coaching than ever before.

-Now this is on the Two-Brain Business Roadmap.
+Now this is on the Two-Brain Business Growth ToolKit.
 That means we’re not telling you how to coach a group better, OK?
 There’s help for that on the Two-Brain coaching platform.
 What we’re telling you how to do better is to build SOPs, to build better delivery of groups, to help your coaches get better, to scale better, even to get more people into your groups.
 We’re telling you how to rebuild your personal training business from scratch.
 You know, how to start over, how to get the first client, how do you get the next five clients, how to build your rates?
 How to scale up to small group training.
 We’re telling you how to build your nutrition business better.
 You know, how to start, how to price it, how to get the first few people onto a nutrition program, how to deliver that program, how to get corporate clients.

-We have some specialists who are coming in now who will help you with this stuff too, but we want to include it because again, these are like the four cornerstones of your business, and so tomorrow you’re going to get access to that on your roadmap.
+We have some specialists who are coming in now who will help you with this stuff too, but we want to include it because again, these are like the four cornerstones of your business, and so tomorrow you’re going to get access to that on your Growth ToolKit.
 All right.
 So, Kevin, do you recommend going through these one at a time focusing on your weaknesses?
 Yeah, man.
-So the roadmap process is basically like you evaluate and then you say, here’s my next priority, right?
+So the Growth ToolKit process is basically like you evaluate and then you say, here’s my next priority, right?
 So a lot of people here will say, I got group coaching, it’s great, but what the data is showing us on the dashboard and I’ll report a lot more on this later, retention is getting worse in group fitness gyms.
 Churn is getting higher, people are getting introduced to intensity through a group at your gym.
 And then they’re saying, OK, how can I get more novelty?

 You know, you’re competing with the franchises on intensity.
 And so if that’s the core of your business, you’re in trouble.
 You’ve got higher churn than ever before.
 Blame marketing, whatever.
 What we can do though is we can start with group coaching and we can say like, do you meet these criteria?
 What level of group coaching are you actually delivering at your facility?
 OK.
 And we do that on the road test.
 So I think a lot of people, you know, me included are going to be surprised at, wow, I’m really a four out of 10 on group coaching here.
 So start with the ones that you already offer.
-Go through the roadmap step by step and say, that’s where I need to focus.
+Go through the Growth ToolKit step by step and say, that’s where I need to focus.
 OK.
 Before you add anything new, start with what you already have and bring that up to like a seven or an eight or a 10.

 Some of you are just going to leap there.
 OK.
 Like Catalyst, I’m just, you know, pulling this out of my butt here.
 Catalyst might say like, Oh yeah, we’re a nine out of 10 on personal training.
 That’s where we started 15 years ago.
 We’ve got it, but we’re a four on group coaching, so we need to focus on that this month.
 OK.
 You might say the same thing about online coaching.
 Oh man.
 You know, I’m doing well.
 I got the organic leads in.
 I’ve got 10 clients.
 The ads are starting to work, but my SOPs are not good.
 I’m spending way too much time on this.
 It’s taking 12 hours a day.
 I need to refine my SOPs and hand this off to somebody else.
 OK.
 So this is really a you and your mentor conversation on what your priorities should be next month.

 I’ll give you an example.
-When I did the roadmap in December, I found that, you know, metrics reporting, OK, I was a 10 out of 10 in knowledge.
+When I did the Growth ToolKit in December, I found that, you know, metrics reporting, OK, I was a 10 out of 10 in knowledge.
 In actually reporting my metrics, I was a one.
 I wasn’t doing it.
 So I’m really a one and that’s what you have to establish.
-To get to tinker phase on the roadmap, it doesn’t mean you have to be a 10 out of 10 on everything, but it does mean that you have to be consistent at the things where you’re like a five and you can’t just be a one on anything.
+To get to tinker phase on the Growth ToolKit, it doesn’t mean you have to be a 10 out of 10 on everything, but it does mean that you have to be consistent at the things where you’re like a five and you can’t just be a one on anything.
 And that usually means hiring staff.
 All right.
 And we’ll tell you how to do that also.
 Adam, will this be put in the Two-Brain group?
 Yes sir.
 You’re in the Two-Brain group.
 And this will stay there.

 Don’t worry.
 All this stuff gets recorded.
 So guys, this is an exercise that we walk through slowly and I gave you a few minutes to write things down, but as you work through these exercises over the next week, you’re going to find that more and more stuff just kind of pours out to you.
 So what I want you to do is print out these sheets.
 If you haven’t already, put them somewhere on your desk that you can see them, that you can quickly grab, make notes on, write bullet points, cross things out, scratch it up.
 OK.
 This is not a homework assignment that you’re going to turn into your teacher and say, do I get an A?
 This is a homework assignment that’s going to allow you to rebuild your business step-by-step.
 And that rebuilding is messy.
 So these sheets should be, too.
 Bring the sheets with you on your next call with your mentor.